alf9310/Programming-Language-Concepts-Jott/README.md

 ## Library Structure
 - `src`: contains the working code
+    - `nodes`       - Contains the implementations of token parsing, semantic analysis and execusion
     - `provided`    - Where the helper classes are defined for interpreting the Jott Language
     - `testers`     - Testers for the various phases of the project
 - `test-cases`: contains the test inputs and outputs, as used by the testers